taocpp/PEGTL/README.md

 Whether and which actions are taken, and which data structures are created during a parsing run, is entirely up to the user of the library, however we provide some examples for typical situation like unescaping escape sequences in strings, building a generic [JSON](http://www.json.org/) data structure, and on-the-fly evaluation of arithmetic expressions.

-Through the use of template programming and template specialisations it is possible to write a grammar once and use it in multiple ways by using different actions in different (or the same) parsing runs.
+Through the use of template programming and template specialisations it is possible to write a grammar once, and use it in multiple ways with different (semantic) actions in different (or the same) parsing runs.

-Unlike [Antlr](http://www.antlr.org/) and Yacc/[Bison](http://www.gnu.org/software/bison/) the grammar is expressed in C++ and is part of the C++ source code.
+Unlike [Antlr](http://www.antlr.org/) and Yacc/[Bison](http://www.gnu.org/software/bison/), the grammar is expressed in C++ and is part of the C++ source code.
-Also with the PEG formalism the separation into lexer and parser stages is usually dropped -- everything is done in a single grammar.
+Also, with the PEG formalism the separation into lexer and parser stages is usually dropped -- everything is done in a single grammar.

-Unlike [Spirit](http://boost-spirit.com/) the grammar is implemented with compile-time template instantiations rather than run-time operator calls.
+Unlike [Spirit](http://boost-spirit.com/), the grammar is implemented with compile-time template instantiations rather than run-time operator calls.
 This leads to slightly increased compile times as the C++ compiler is given the task of optimising PEGTL grammars.

 #### Status

 The master branch of the PEGTL is stable in the sense that all known bugs are fixed and all unit tests run without errors.
 It is not stable in the sense that incompatible API changes can happen between major versions.
-Releases are done in accordance with [Semantic Versioning](http://semver.org/).
+[Releases](https://github.com/ColinH/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).

 ## Documentation